holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - Fixed base-ast-visitor.test.ts to use the real parser instead of mocks

 ### Current Issues
-- Union tests are failing due to an unterminated string literal in the DirectASTGenerator.ts file
 - There are still failing tests in other modules (difference, intersection, primitives, module-function)
 - The ModularASTGenerator needs to be updated to handle these other modules
 - Some tests are using parseToAST instead of parseAST, which is causing errors